microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Then we have an float array of size (1 + 2 + 3 =) 6 for ``ClipDistance``, with
 ``clip0`` at offset 0, ``clip2`` at offset 1, ``clip5`` at offset 3.

+Decorating a variable or struct member with the ``ClipDistance`` builtin but not requiring the ``ClipDistance`` capability is legal as long as we don't read or write the variable or struct member.
+But as per the way we handle `shader entry function`_, this is not satisfied because we need to read their contents to prepare for the source code entry function call or write back them after the call.
+So annotating a variable or struct member with ``SV_ClipDistanceX`` means requiring the ``ClipDistance`` capability in the generated SPIR-V.

 Variables decorated with ``SV_CullDistanceX`` are mapped similarly as above.

 HLSL register and Vulkan binding